This is my personal OpenStreetMap page including an OSM based Garmin map that you can upload to your GPS.

 TIGER addresses, Parks, farmland, and natural protected area landuse

-I currently can test these maps on my Nuvis: I own a Nuvi 200, Nuvi 200W, Nuvi 255, and a Nuvi 255W.
+I currently own several Nuvis: a Nuvi 200, Nuvi 200W, Nuvi 255, Nuvi 255W, and a Nuvi 42LM.
+Technically I don't need this for the 42LM so I won't be testing OSM on it though it does appear to work.
 I have not tried to see what I can do with Basecamp and my Garmin Rino.

 The main focus for this map was for automotive use - navigation and determining ones location.
 It still includes bicycle and pedestrian paths, though these are slated for the chopping block if I can't find other ways to keep sizes down.
 Do keep in mind that 4GiB of gmapsupp.img data will compress below 3GiB as it tends to compress 25% or so.
 However you cannot use zip files directly on the Garmin.